 The scanning is achieved via a projector built into the scanner.
 Unlike earlier models, the signal with the patterns of light is sent to the EinScan-SE using the same USB cable as the information is returned on.
 The only other cable to knock is the power lead, which is better than earlier systems from Afinia.

 The software is easy to use, with on-screen guides through the process and – crucially – the repairing and assembling of the scan afterward.
 You can export a number of file formats too, including .3mf with color data.

 Note, the EinScan-SP, the pricier model, approximately halves speed and doubles resolutions, as well as allowing specific coded targets to be added.(opens in new tab)

-Because this machine is built with the open source would in mind, there is also Linux software as well as Mac or PC on hand.
-Open Source will appeal to many, but not others so we should also note that you’ll need to pick up a Logitech C270 HD camera – the webcam the designer has used to scan hue and sit between the two (that’s right, two) lasers on the platform.
+Because this machine is built with the open source world in mind, there's also Linux software, as well as Mac or PC on hand.
+Open source will appeal to many, but not others, so we should also note that you’ll need to pick up a Logitech C270 HD (one of the best Logitech webcams (opens in new tab)) – the webcam the designer has used to scan hue and sit between the two (that’s right, two) lasers on the platform.

 Construction is reasonably simple – a few M3 screws, nuts & washers.
 If you’re inclined to self-build though, as with all such projects, there is always the risk of imperfect parts.

 There are two distinct approaches to 3D scanning.
 The first involves moving a camera, smartphone or drone around your subject to create 3D triangulation points, using software such as display.land.
 While this approach doesn't require new equipment, it's not the most accurate.

 The second approach involves use of dedicated 3D scanners, which are the devices we looking at the article above.